cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 We will display an image montage for either infected or healthy leaves.

 ### Business Requirement 2: Classification

-We want to predict if a given leaf is infected, or not, with powdery mildew.
+INDICATE HOW THESE BUSINESS REQUIREMENTS WERE MET WITH A ML TASK (SAME AS ABOVE) We want to predict if a given leaf is infected, or not, with powdery mildew.
 We want to build a binary classifier and generate reports.